-FORCE is the only national nonprofit organization devoted to hereditary breast and ovarian cancer.
+FORCE is the only national nonprofit organization devoted to adult onset hereditary cancers.
 FORCE improves the lives of the millions of individuals and families facing hereditary breast, ovarian, pancreatic, prostate, colorectal and endometrial cancers.
 FORCE's community includes people with a BRCA, ATM, PALB2, CHEK2, PTEN or other inherited gene mutation and those diagnosed with Lynch syndrome.
 FORCE accomplishes this through education, support, advocacy and research efforts.